pmuens/awesome-serverless/README.md

 - [ServerlessConf recap](http://cloudacademy.com/blog/serverlessconf-recap-serverless/) - Recap about the first ServerlessConf.
 - [Volume compute for a new generation](http://redmonk.com/fryan/2016/04/28/serverless-volume-compute-for-a-new-generation/) - Brief overview what the serverless architecture is and why it matters.
 - [Serverless secrets](https://www.trek10.com/blog/serverless-secrets) - Blog post on the "serverless secrets" plugin and how to share secrets in a Serverless project in general.
-- [Martin Fowler blog post](http://martinfowler.com/articles/serverless.html) - Martin Folwer blog post on Serverless architectures.
+- [Martin Fowler blog post](http://martinfowler.com/articles/serverless.html) - Martin Fowler blog post on Serverless architectures.

 ## Talks